Calvinverse/resource.build.master/README.md

 and ammending it using a [Chef](https://www.chef.io/chef/) cookbook which installs the Java Development Kit, Jenkins and Jolokia.

+There are two different images that can be created.
+One for use on a Hyper-V server and one for use in Azure.
+Which image is created depends on the build command line used.

 When the image is created the following additional virtual hard drives are attached:

 * For the jenkins build workspaces a dynamic virtual hard drive called `workspace.vhdx` is attached.